W. Scott Gould

 William Scott Gould (born July 19, 1957) is a former United States Deputy Secretary of Veterans Affairs.
 Gould is also an elected fellow of the National Academy of Public Administration.

 Early life and education

 Gould was born in Topsfield, Massachusetts.
-He holds an AB degree from Cornell University and MBA and Ed.D. degrees from the University of Rochester.
+He holds a B.A. degree from Cornell University and MBA and Ed.D. degrees from the University of Rochester.

 Military service

 He is a retired captain who served for 26 years in the United States Navy and United States Navy Reserve.
 During his initial active duty commitment, he served at sea aboard the guided missile destroyer USS Richard E. Byrd.
 Separating from active duty and affiliating in the then-Naval Reserve, he transitioned to the intelligence community.
 As a Naval Intelligence reservist, CAPT Gould was recalled to active duty for Operation Noble Eagle and Operation Enduring Freedom.

 Career

 Clinton and Bush administrations

 From 1993 to 1994, Gould served as a White House Fellow in the Export-Import Bank of the United States and in the Office of the White House Chief of Staff.

 From 1994 to 1997, Gould has also served as deputy assistant secretary for finance and management at the Department of Treasury; he served from 1997 to 2001 as chief financial officer and assistant secretary for administration at the Department of Commerce.

 From 2001 to 2002, he served as deputy to the Director of the Naval Criminal Investigative Service.